Welcome!

 Exhibit Booth Setup and Teardown

-Exhibit booths will be setup on the 1st floor of the UMass Campus Center, which is an open, public area.
-Our convention partners will setup all booths/pipe and drape during the afternoon of Tuesday, June 27.
-We tentatively anticipate booths will be available for vendors to start to setup around 7 p.m. on Tuesday, June 27.
-Vendors may also wait until the morning of Wednesday, June 28, to setup, but should have all booths setup prior to the start of registration when attendees will begin arriving.
+Exhibit booths will be set up on the 1st floor of the UMass Campus Center, which is an open, public area.
+Booths will be set up during the evening of Tuesday, June 16.
+We tentatively anticipate booths will be available for vendors to start to set up around 7 p.m. on Tuesday, June 16.
+Vendors may also wait until the morning of Wednesday, June 17, to set up, but should have all booths ready prior to the start of registration when attendees will begin arriving.
 As the 1st floor concourse is not a secure area, please be mindful of any items or materials left out on Tuesday evening as the space will not be locked or secured overnight.
-Vendors should teardown all booths at the conclusion of the event on Wednesday, June 28, including arranging shipping of any materials as per the options above.
+Vendors should tear down all booths at the conclusion of the event on Wednesday, June 17, including arranging shipping of any materials as per the options above.

 For additional OSHA Summer Summit details, please contact OSHASummerSummit@gmail.com